brgibson/www/contacts/README.md

 Also, if this were not in a challenge setting, I would have reached out to my co-workers with a couple of css questions.
-For example, I'm wondering if there is a better and more maintainable way to partially hide the top-left border for the contact details (so when the contact is expanded, it appears that the name flows into the full contact details.
+For example, I'm wondering if there is a better and more maintainable way to partially hide the top-left border for the contact details (so when the contact is expanded, it appears that the name flows into the full contact details).
 I implemented this with the :after pseudo-selector, but I'm curious if there is a better solution.

 ## Challenge Description